-I’ll admit that this ruined the film for me.
-Even today, my principle association with Star Wars (both film and franchise) remains “the kind of thing people bully you into enjoying.”
+Quite unfairly, this ruined the film and franchise for me.
+To this day, my principle association with Star Wars remains “the kind of thing people bully you into enjoying.”

 I admire parts of it now; it has good puppetry and special effects, and Alec Guinness is a talented actor.
 His scenes on the desert planet (which were filmed in Tunisia, I think) have the stately gravitas of Lawrence of Arabia or The Man Who Would Be King.
 Long shots of desolate horizons, with grime and rust and sand corroding through the frame.
-There’s a sad, understated quality to his performance – the sun’s going down, his sun’s going down, and everyone lives in the shadow of a once-glorious empire that is rotting like late summer fruit.
-It’s very British film in places.
+There’s a sad, understated quality to his performance – the sun’s going down, his sun’s going down, and a once-glorious empire is rotting like late summer fruit.
+It’s a strikingly British film in places.

 In other words, I enjoy the parts where Star Wars isn’t Star Wars.
-At the movie’s heart is a ball pit of kiddie stuff – lightsabers, blasters, the Force, the Millennium Falcon – that doesn’t move me at all.
-The more platonically Star Wars the film gets, the more unendurable it becomes.
+The rest of the movie is a colorful ball pit of frenzied kiddie nonsense – lightsabers, blasters, the Force, the Millennium Falcon – that doesn’t move me at all.
+The more platonically Star Wars the film gets, the less I can stomach it.

 It’s obvious that Star Wars’ tacky, toyetic style dispersed through culture like poison spores and made the world worse.
-Less obvious is the fact that this doesn’t work in the original film.
-Dark Vader and the stormtroopers resemble shiny plastic action figures: any sense of danger is undercut by how stupid they look.
+Less obvious is the fact that it didn’t even really work in the original film.
+Dark Vader and the stormtroopers resemble shiny plastic action figures: any sense of menace is undercut by how stupid they look.
 One of the more over-the-target gags in Mel Brooks’ Spaceballs is that the villains of Star Wars are impossible to take seriously.

 When Luke leaves the desert, the film’s look becomes “plastic and PVC”.
-Next to the awesome heft of 2001: A Space Odyssey, Star Wars looks weightless.
+Next to the awesome heft of 2001: A Space Odyssey, Star Wars is a weightless thing.
 The X-Wings resemble model kits glued with Araldyte, and they’re flown by pilots wearing dorky oversized NASCAR helmets equipped with welding goggles.
 Is there a point to all this safety gear when you’re flying at sixteen times the speed of sound?
-One collision with anything and you’re toothpaste.
+One brush with anything and you’re toothpaste.

-The actors either suck or are deep-sixed by the writing.
-Mark Hamill has the charisma of a crash test dummy, Carrie Fisher is a sociopath who wisecracks about Chewbacca’s excessive body hair the same day her planet blows up, and honestly, why are we all pretending that Harrison Ford is a charming rogue?
-He’s a sour grinch whose main character trait is that he doesn’t want to be in the movie.
+The actors are either deep-sixed by the script or just generally suck before the writing even gets there.
+Mark Hamill has the charisma of a crash test dummy.
+Carrie Fisher is a sociopath who wisecracks about Chewbacca being excessively hairy on the same day her planet blows up and all her family and friends die.
+And honestly, why are we still pretending that Harrison Ford is a charming rogue?
+He’s a sour, snarky grinch whose main trait is that he doesn’t want to be in the movie.

 There is a gay robot.
 I’m not offended by the gay robot.
 Gay robots are a time-honored British archetype.
 He’s just a very odd character given the “Epic Campbellian space opera that should be taught in schools and forcibly inflicted upon children in a collective hazing ritual” role Star Wars has in our culture.